Hy-5/VesselV3/QMK Firmware/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make vessel:default
+    qmk compile -kb vessel -km base 2>&1 | ts '%Y-%m-%d %H:%M:%S

 Flashing example for this keyboard:

-    make vessel:default:flash
+    A - Initial flashing
+        1 - Bridge "boot0 to 3v3_1" solder jumper to pull boot0 high
+        2 - Desolder logic level shifter to keep boot1 pin low 3 - Plug in the keyboard, it will boot in dfu bootloader mode 4 - Use whatever program you prefer, QMK Toolbox, STM32 Programmer, STLink V2 etc.
+    B - After initial flashing
+        1 - Keep M12 button (row0, col11) pressed while plugging in the keyboard to launch in bootloader mode 2 - Use QMK Toolbox for flashing

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in 1 way:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Bootmagic reset**: Hold down the M12 key at (0,11) in the matrix and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
-* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available